 Yes.
 Red Hat Cloud Access customers can now use VM Import/Export to migrate 64-bit Linux VMs from their VMware, Hyper-V, or Citrix Xen environments to Amazon EC2.
-For detail on supported instance types and RHEL versions, visit the VM Import User Guide, and the FAQ page.
+For detail on supported instance types and RHEL versions, visit the VM Import User Guide.

 Q. What is Red Hat Insights and with which versions of RHEL can it be used?

 Red Hat Insights is a proactive management tool for publicly supported versions of RHEL.
 After installing and registering the Insights client, Insights runs in the background and sends you daily alerts of any potential performance, security, and other issues so that you can resolve them before they impact operations.
 For RHEL 8, the Insights client is already included so it does not need to be installed, but will need to be activated.
 You can learn more about Insights here and refer to the "Public Cloud Usage" and "New Red Hat Account" sub-tabs.

 Q. RHEL 6 is entering End of Maintenance Phase, will ELS be available on AWS?

 Yes, ELS for RHEL 6 will be available for consumption before November 30, 2020.
 Customers can purchase ELS from the AWS Marketplace.